smblott-github/chromix/README.md

 [markdown](http://daringfireball.net/projects/markdown/) document.
 The work flow is: edit, compile, and reload the chrome tab to see your changes.

-Chromix can help automate this, particularly the last step.
+Chromix can automate this, particularly the last step.
 Change the build step to:
 ```
 markdown somefile.md > somefile.html && node chromix.js load file://$PWD/somefile.html
 ```